rust-unofficial/patterns/functional/lenses.md

 That means it is a "sum type" -- where a type is "applied" to it from another type -- and that makes it a prism.

-Any non-functional language can only achieve this with hacks: code generation, run-time polymorphism, duck typing, or constricting the interface of the output.
+Most non-functional languages achieve this with hacks: code generation, run-time polymorphism, duck typing, or constricting the interface of the output.

-But with Rust's generic-inspired type system, it can be just as flexible as functional languages, and solve this problem while remaining statically typed.
+But with Rust's generic-inspired type system, it can get a lot closer to functional languages, and maintain static typing -- even though it may also need procedural macros to create prisms.

 ## See Also

 - [lens-rs crate](https://crates.io/crates/lens-rs) for a pre-built lenses implementation, with a cleaner interface than these examples
+- [serde](https://serde.rs) itself, which makes these concepts intuitive for end users (i.e. defining the structs) without needing to undestand the details
-- [luminance](https://github.com/phaazon/luminance-rs) is a crate that uses lense API design, including proceducal macros to crate full equivalence to the missing generic traits mentioned earlier
+- [luminance](https://github.com/phaazon/luminance-rs) is a crate for drawing computer graphics that uses lense API design, including proceducal macros to create full prisms for buffers of different pixel types that remain generic
 - [An Article about Lenses in Scala](https://medium.com/zyseme-technology/functional-references-lens-and-other-optics-in-scala-e5f7e2fdafe) that is very readable even without Scala expertise.